toniclecb/springbootregistration/readme.md

 - 107_Exception_handler
   - Added Exception handler and defined a class to manipulate bad requests for /date and PathVariable
   - Added handler to not found response
+- 108_dependency_injection
+  - Creating our first Service and using dependency injection